Raid Boss Overview – Tapu Bulu

 PvE Performance

-- Excellent against Water, Rock, and Ground raid bosses
+- Very effective against Water, Ground, and Rock raid bosses

 - Kyogre